Harryyadav/slate/source/includes/phases.md

             "description": "Application security requirements, generally used to assist requirements analysts.", "name": "Requirements",
             "slug": "requirements",
             "tip": "One-time tasks that you can verify.
-Similar to traditional functional requirements or user stories."
+Similar to traditional functional requirements or user stories.", "ordinal": 0,
+            "active": true
         }
     ]
 }